suonmaysophanith7/Bobble-Pro/README.md

 # About

-KonKhmer_SleokChher is a revised design and which is one of Suon May Sophanith's typefaces designed and published in 2015.
+Bobble Pro is a revised design and which is one of Suon May Sophanith's typefaces designed and published in 2022.
 This font is kind of leaf that a modern display Khmer typeface based on the writing style of a brush used on a wall. a medium size and is suitable for headings and large typography.
 In this new version.

-KonKhmer_SleokChher is designed by Suon May Sophanith, a Cambodian self-taught typeface designer based in Phnom Penh, Cambodia.
+Bobble Pro is designed by Suon May Sophanith, a Cambodian self-taught typeface designer based in Phnom Penh, Cambodia.
 Work for Graphic Design and custom font design services. based in Phnom Penh, Cambodia. and has started designing type in since 2013.

-KonKhmer_SleokChher is designed by Suon May Sophanith in 2015.
+Bobble Pro is designed by Suon May Sophanith in 2022.

 ## Building